ramylahoud01/Mern-Conferance-Room-Project/README.md

 # New Interview :

-Once you click on "New Interview," a pop-up dialog will appear.
+Once you click on "New Interview", a pop-up dialog will appear.
 ![Screenshot 2023-07-02 193840](https://github.com/ramylahoud01/Mern-Conferance-Room-Project/assets/116891890/5d5e4b7e-fe03-4da5-aeb9-cf93488a0f8f)

 After filling out all the required fields in the form, the new interview will be successfully added.